What to Do in Tel Aviv: A Quick Guide

 There’s something cruel about setting up pristine beaches and gorgeous weather in a haven for hummus and falafel.
 But the Almighty works in mysterious ways, and His or Her presence can be felt in the cultural capital of Israel, with its historic churches, mosques and synagogues.
 That said, if it's religion you’re after, go to Jerusalem.
 Its younger, cooler sibling Tel Aviv, is a fun and eclectic gem, known for its liberal vibe, diverse cuisine and iconic fashion.
 Chaotic and authentic, the souks (markets) afford a glimpse of the bohemian underbelly of this historic beast, while the modernist towers of the White City look to future and prosperity.
 Unwind in the parks of Israel’s greenest city and dine in its upmarket restaurants.
 The city may never sleep, but you’ll catch plenty of shut-eye in the quiet, upscale neighbourhoods of Neve Tzedek and Rothschild.

-Here's what to do in Tel Aviv to get the most out of your trip.
+Here's what to do in Tel Aviv according to Plum Guide to get the most out of your trip.

 With its outlandish geometric angles and otherworldly form, the Tel Aviv Museum of Art is about as far from the outdated image of religious, old-world Israel as it gets.
 This Leaning Tower of Pieces (of Art) and its stunning contemporary works make for an enlightening first step in your exploration of the modern, vibrant and international Tel Aviv.
 Lose yourself in the collection of Israeli art: the largest of its kind in the world.